AdityasWorks/DeBook_Decentralize_your_social_experience/README.md

 # DeBook

-DeBook is a decentralized book lending platform built on Solidity, JavaScript, and Ethers, utilizing technologies such as Hardhat for development and IPFS for metadata storage.
-It offers a seamless experience for users to borrow and lend books securely on the blockchain.
+DeBook is a decentralized social media platform built on Solidity, JavaScript, utilizing technologies such as Hardhat for development and IPFS for metadata storage.
+It offers a seamless experience for users to post threads and mint nfts as profiles securely on the blockchain.

 ## Technology Stack & Tools